How to Achieve eCommerce Success Using PSS

 Go brand-by-brand to keep organized.
 Focus on a certain product line at a time, within a single brand.
 Gloves from Fly Racing.
 Slip-on exhausts from Yoshimura.

 Template Organization / Utilization Based on Category and Shipping Cost & Method

-Ideally, you would have one template for each category within eBay Motors with a few category variants for products that have drastic swings in shipping cost but exist in the same category.
+Ideally, you would have one template for each category within eBay Motors with a few category variants for products that have drastic swings in shipping costs but exist in the same category.

-Reduce Risk of Overselling with a Conservative Marketplace Inventory Buffer
+Reduce the Risk of Overselling with a Conservative Marketplace Inventory Buffer

 Some people have a higher tolerance for overselling than others; if your store is below standard or in danger of going below standard then you should employ a buffer of 7.
-Same goes for sellers that are new to eBay.
+The same goes for sellers that are new to eBay.